pmgbergen/porepy/Readme.md

 PorePy is developed by the [Porous Media Group](http://pmg.b.uib.no/) at the University of Bergen, Norway.
 The software is developed under projects funded by the Reserach Council of Norway and Statoil.

 # Reproduce results from papers and preprints
-Runscripts for most, if not all, papers that uses porepy is available at [here] (https://github.com/pmgbergen/porepy/tree/develop/examples/papers) .
+Runscripts for most, if not all, papers that uses porepy is available at [here](https://github.com/pmgbergen/porepy/tree/develop/examples/papers).

 # Installation
 PorePy depends on `numpy`, `scipy` and `networkx`, and (for the moment) also on `meshio`, `sympy` and `matplotlib`.
 The latter packages may be droped / changed later.
 To install (on Linux, probably also OSX), use